lieb/postdove/doc/dovecot_configuration.md

 This does not preclude having `dovecot` from using a different location.
 The user record in the database can override this if desired.

+Next set up the default user and group IDs for when all else fails to identify one.

 ```bash
 @@ -105,8 +108,8 @@